TSS Cambria (1920)

 TSS Cambria was a twin screw steamer passenger vessel operated by the London and North Western Railway from 1921 to 1923, and the London, Midland and Scottish Railway from 1923 to 1948.

 History

 She was built by William Denny and Brothers of Dumbarton and launched in 1920, but she did not come into service with the London and North Western Railway until 1921.

+On 7 August, 1938 she ran down in dense fog and sank British steam trawler Alcazar in St. George's Channel at 53°19′N 05°25′W. Three persons, her captain, one crewmember, and one passenger were rescued by Cambria.
+Seven crew were killed.
+A court found Cambria's master responsible for the loss of life and vessel, and his certificate was revoked for a year.

 In 1948 she was renamed TSS Cambria II in preparation for a new vessel of the same name, the motor vessel Cambria and the following year she was scrapped by the British Transport Commission.